LifesLight/AlphaGomoku/README.md

 - *scalar*                : Scalar to use for inference (float16, float32).
 - threads                 : Number of threads to use for batching.
 - batchsize               : Batchsize cap for inference.
+- nocache                 : Previous simulation cache should be deleted before next simulation.
 - policybias              : Policy bias to use for MCTS.
 - valuebias               : Value bias to use for MCTS.
 - explorationbias         : Exploration bias to use for MCTS.
 - modelpath               : Where models are stored.
 - datapath                : Where datapoints are stored.
-- outputrees              : Weather trees should be output as graphviz files
+- outputtrees             : Trees should be output as graphviz files.
-- outputtreespath         : Where graphviz tree outputs are stored
+- outputtreespath         : Where graphviz tree outputs are stored.

 *Italic* args can pe specified per model like: --device1 [model1 device] --device2 [model2 device].